OctopusDeploy/docs/docs/deployment-examples/iis-websites-and-application-pools.md

 | **Bindings**              | Specify any number of HTTP/HTTPS bindings that should be added to the IIS Web Site. |                                          |                                          |
 | **Authentication modes**  | Choose which authentication mode(s) IIS should enable. | <ul> <li> `Anonymous` </li> <li> `Basic` </li> <li> `Windows` </li> </ul> | You can select more than one authentication mode. |

-## Deploy IIS Virtual Directory {#IISWebsitesandApplicationPools-DeployIISVirtualDirectoryvirtual-directory}
+## Deploy IIS virtual directory {#iiswebsitesandapplicationpools-DeployIISVirtualDirectoryvirtual-directory}

 :::success
 The IIS Virtual Directory step requires a parent Web Site to exist in IIS before it runs.
 You can create a chain of steps like this: